 Skip to Content

-The instant cash flows and turnkey nature of buying a leased property may make it seem like a great option for your next investment property.
-But it’s important not to assume that just because a property is leased, it is in good condition or that the tenants are responsible and punctual with rent payments.
-Rather, do your due diligence to ensure that leased property is a good investment.
+The immediate cash flow and ready-to-go nature of purchasing a leased property can make it seem like an appealing option for your next investment.
+However, don’t automatically assume that a leased property is in good shape or that the tenants are responsible and pay rent promptly.
+Instead, conduct thorough due diligence to confirm that the leased property is a solid investment.

-Property management can be a challenging task, mainly if you are doing it yourself.
-Ideally, why not assign the day-to-day tasks over to professionals?
-For more information about the property management services in Chatham County, contact us today or call us at 919-439-8989.
+Property management can be a time-consuming task, especially when managing it on your own.
+Let the team at Real Property Management Impact take over the day-to-day tasks for you.
+For more information about our property management services in Durham and nearby, contact us today or at 919-439-8989.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.